evrythng/wot-a-mashup/README.md

-#Clickscript with EVRYTHNG support!
+#A Physical Mashup Tool with EVRYTHNG support!

+WoT-a-Mashup is a mashup tool for the Internet of Things and the Web of Things.
+It was the first tool of this kind and is built around the idea of [Physical Mashups](http://www.webofthings.org/2010/09/11/mashing-up-homes/).

-This is a fork of the nice [ClickScript](http://clickscript.ch/) Javascript mashup tool, the goal of this fork is to integrate direct support for the EVRYTHNG Web of Things API into Clickscript as a showcase of how EVRYTHNG makes it easy build Web of Things apps.
+It is based on the great [ClickScript](http://clickscript.ch/) Javascript mashup tool, and integrates direct support for the EVRYTHNG Web of Things API into Clickscript as a showcase of how EVRYTHNG makes it easy build Web of Things apps.